phoenixfin/aksarampung_dataset/README.md

-# Aksarancong Dataset
+# Aksarampung Dataset

-This is a dataset of close-up image of handwritten Rencong (Lampung) characters.
-This dataset contains images of single Rencong character.
+This is a dataset of close-up image of handwritten Lampung characters.
+This dataset contains images of single Lampung character.
 The reference of the letter is shown in the figure below.

 <img src="https://lampost.co/wp-content/uploads/2024/02/aksara-lampung.png" height="200"/>